 Back to the original point of this article, if you look at mainstream electronic music festivals that have occurred throughout Australia over recent years, we feel most are lacking the vital cultural element which we believe makes a doof so different and special.
 So aside from the fact that a doof plays electronic music and is generally held in remote bush areas, their most important aspect is actually the culture and community that is cultivated around them.

 While today’s doof has evolved to be a far cry from those small gatherings in the early 90s, we believe that the general ethos of doof culture has undoubtedly lived on.
-People new to the world of doofing generally enter under the pretense it’s just another music festival, once there and for those that stick around, end up realising that a doof is so so so much more.
+People new to the world of doofing generally enter under the pretence it’s just another music festival, once there and for those that stick around, end up realising that a doof is so so so much more.

 We’d like to finish up by letting all you avid, diehard doofers know that we are massive supporters of our beloved doof community.
 The Doof Store is the first part of a multi-faceted project that aims to foster reinvestment into the scene we love so much and we can’t wait to share the rest of our journey with you!